neumond/django-dia/README.rst

 Goals
 =====

-Sometimes you need generate a database diagram for your Django project.
+Sometimes you need to generate a database diagram for your Django project.
-`django-extensions`_ does this well, but drops non-editable file such as PNG.
+`django-extensions`_ does this well, but drops non-editable file like PNG.
 Even when you use SVG format you'll waste much time with bunch of objects that are not stitched together: when you move a table, you'll need to move all connected arrows and captions.